-Today, in the 75th year of partnership, Boeing employs more than 1,300 people in the United Kingdom, spends an annual average of $1 billion with suppliers and research partners, and counts among its customers some of the world’s most significant airlines as well as the United Kingdom’s Ministry of Defence.
+Today, after more than 75 years of partnership, Boeing employs more than 1,700 people in the United Kingdom, spends an annual average of $1 billion with over 250 suppliers and research partners, and counts among its customers some of the world’s most significant airlines as well as the United Kingdom’s Ministry of Defence.
 Prior to the Farnborough Airshow 2012, Boeing published an in-depth look at the relationship between Boeing and the UK.
 To mark the 75th anniversary itself in 2013 a further report examined the history behind the partnership.

 "Our 75th anniversary will give us a major opportunity to remind all our stakeholders of the long-term, lasting commitment that we share with the United Kingdom,” said Sir Roger Bone, President of Boeing UK.
 “2013 is a significant year for our relationship with the UK.
 We have a strong partnership with the Ministry of Defence here.
 Furthermore, the first Boeing 787 Dreamliner deliveries to UK airlines start in 2013.
 We will be celebrating the first 75 years of Boeing in the UK while looking ahead with our employees, suppliers and customers to further growth and commitment in the years ahead.”